parallax background

 Lead Mental Health Clinic

 With a Masters in Clinical Mental Health Counseling and her LPCC (Licensed professional Clinical Counselor).
-Anastaia berings an informed and holistic approach to supporting our students' needs.
+Anastasia brings an informed and holistic approach to supporting our students' needs.
 We are grateful to have such a dedicated counselor on staff and our students benefit from it everyday.
-You can find Anastaia rocking out at a concert or getting focused on a video game, playing soccer or practicing spanish.\
+You can find Anastasia rocking out at a concert or getting focused on a video game, playing soccer or practicing Spanish.

 Marrissa Montgomery